...

 Choosing the appropriate pill coating method can significantly affect drug performance, shelf life, and patient adherence.
 For instance, pediatric and geriatric patients often prefer visually appealing and palatable tablets, while modern pharmaceuticals may require coatings that protect against moisture and control drug release.

-Tablet sugar coating is a traditional method dating back centuries.
-Multiple layers of sugar-based syrup are applied, resulting in a smooth, shiny, and colorful exterior.
+Tablet sugar coating is a traditional method.
+It is typically performed in a Sugar Coating Pan (also known as a traditional pan).The pan rotates at an optimal angle while operators apply syrup layers.
+Despite being labor-intensive, this pill coating machine setup is cost-effective and remains popular for specific supplements.
+Resulting in a smooth, shiny, and colorful exterior.
 This coating masks unpleasant tastes or odors and enhances the visual appeal of the medication.

 Sugar coated tablets are frequently used in over-the-counter medications, pediatric formulations, and certain food supplements.
 Their glossy finish and sweet taste improve tablets healthcare acceptability for children and elderly patients.